Aravindkothamasu/Android-SampleApp/README.md

 # Sample Android Test Application
 ---
-This is a sample android application, knowing for how to se andrid-studio project and how to create sample applications This Software is purely developed and tested by ___Aravind Kothamasu___
+This is a sample android application, knowing for how to use android-studio project and how to create sample applications This Software is purely developed and tested : ___Aravind Kothamasu___

 ---